It's

 something All Japan should really get back to.

-Vader then starts clubbering, hitting some stiff punches, mixed in with some
+Vader then starts clubbering, hitting some stiff punches, mixed in with

 WwhiFfs.
 Vader takes Kobashi to the floor, and hits a lame Big Leslian